Eniola011/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. how to write the result of ls -la inside a file in shell scripting?
 9. how to duplicate the last line in shell script?
 10. how to remove files that are ".js"extension in shell script"
+11. how to count directories and subdirectories in shell script?